burnoutband/kubernetes-training/docs/day1/02_kops.md

 ### Exercise 2 (Optional): Identify resources that have been created

-1. In GCE Cloud Console find and investigate the following resources, that have beed created as a result of previous exercises
+1. In GCE Cloud Console find and investigate the following resources, that have been created as a result of previous exercises
     * Compute Engine -> VM instances
     * Compute Engine -> Disks
     * Compute Engine -> Instance groups